remp2020/remp/README.md

 running outside of this appliance (such as our internal CRM) and caching of yarn/composer packages.

 We highly recommend to place the yarn/composer cache volumes to all PHP-based services, but only after the first run.
-Otherwise the installation of project would be downloading the packages simultaneously and would be overriding stored packages in cache.
+Otherwise, the installation of project would be downloading the packages simultaneously and would be overriding stored packages in cache.
 This would cause an error.

 ```yml